Project title

 How is ABLeS supporting this work?

-This work is supported through Production bioinformatics scheme provided by ABLeS.
-The supports includes unlimited temporary storage on scratch, 15 TB permenant storage, 35 TB temporary stroage and 50 KSUs per quarter.
+This work is supported through the Production Bioinformatics scheme provided by ABLeS.
+The support includes 60 TB long term storage and 50 KSUs per quarter.

 Expected outputs enabled by participation in ABLeS